k-thibault/InteractiveRaidplan/mmo-mechanics-training-simulator.md

 - Expand position targets with room edges, areas, and geometric constraints; add obstacle-aware movement.
 - Add deterministic replay and failure analysis.
 - Build a visual encounter editor once the engine vocabulary is stable.
-### Selector targets in cast effects

-Effect targets may now be either an area target (`inside`, `outside`, `all`) or a `PlayerSelector`.
-This lets cast effects such as `apply_status` select a specific random player instead of accidentally treating selector objects as an area target.